 - Add interest with overlapping branches in different directions.

-Beginners often struggle with providing a good perception of depth through intersecting and overlapping branches in their drawing.
+Beginners often struggle with providing a good perception of depth through intersecting and overlapping branches in their drawing of trees.
 To achieve that, following approach often works in which branches are drawn on alternate sides in alternating manner.

 Step 1: Draw a bifurcating Initial Tree outline